davidmorosini/data-platform/README.md

 ## Spark Cluster

-this environment contains a spark cluster with 2 workers.
+this environment contains a spark cluster with 2 workers and a Jupyter Lab instance to prototype.

 ```sh
 make run-spark